We are not supporting this browser

 I’m Pregnant – what now?

-Scan photos
+Scan fotos

 Congratulations you’ve discovered you are pregnant.
 This is great news, but you might be wondering what to do next!
 Most women nowadays can confirm they are pregnant by simply using a home pregnancy test.